How to fight in ‘hell’: Ukraine veterans say Nato not ready for war with Russia

 “Everything has changed with drones.
 And I don’t think it was factored in, at least not in this training,” she says in her secret medical evacuation headquarters.

-Her teams evacuate wounded soldiers using quad bikes because armoured ambulances are now death traps, and quads can race between forests and dugouts trying to avoid drones.
+Her teams evacuate wounded soldiers using quad bikes because armoured ambulances are now death traps, while quads can race between forests and dugouts trying to avoid drones.

 “I don’t see other Europeans coping with this,” she says.